entando/entando-docs/vuepress/README.md

 ### Versions
 We have a simple versioning system in place currently.
 Creating a new version involves the following steps:
-1. Copy the directories with the current version (e.g. `next`) to a new version (e.g. `v6.x`).
+1. Copy the `/vuepress/docs/next` directory (and contents) to a new version (e.g. `v6.x`).
-   1. Remove any frontmatter redirectFrom attributes that redirect from old /next paths
+   1. Remove any frontmatter redirectFrom attributes under the new `v6.x` that redirect from old /next paths
    2. Modify the top-level pages to remove the warnings, e.g. `v6.x/docs/README.md` and `v6.x/tutorials/README.md`
 1. Copy the `.vuepress/next.js` navigation file to the new version `.vuepress/v6.x`
 1. Modify `.vuepress/config.js`
    1. Add the `require` statement at the top for the new navigation file
+   1. Add the new version to `extraWatchFiles`
-   2. Add the new version to the menu.
+   2. Add the new version to the menu under `themeConfig.nav.items`
-   3. Add sidebars for the new version.
+   3. Add sidebars for the new version under `themeConfig.sidebar`
 1. At launch time:
    1. Modify the 3 manual redirect pages under `docs`, `docs/getting-started` and `tutorials` to point to the now active version
    2. Update `SpecialLayout.vue` to point to the new active version of `Docs` and `Tutorials`